Built to be a blessing - The Tribune

 Built to be a blessing

-The Ironton First United Methodist Church was unveiled a new blessing box.
+The Ironton First United Methodist Church has unveiled a new blessing box.

 Pastor Sam Peters said the box was birthed by a vision of parishioner Nancy McKee to help those looking for a little hope in the community.